Howard Dean: Childhood

 Dean was born in East Hampton, New York, to Andrée Belden (née Maitland), an art appraiser, and Howard Brush Dean Jr., an executive in the financial industry.

 Dean is the eldest of four brothers, including Jim Dean, Chair of Democracy for America, and Charles Dean, who was captured by the Pathet Lao and executed by the North Vietnamese while traveling through Southeast Asia in 1974.

 Howard's father worked at the stock brokerage firm of Dean Witter.
-The family was quite wealthy, Republican, and belonged to the exclusive Maidstone Golf Club in East Hampton.
+The family was quite wealthy, Republican, and belonged to the exclusive Maidstone Golf Club and Devon Yacht Club in East Hampton.
 As a child, he spent much of his time growing up in East Hampton; the family built a house on Hook Pond there in the mid-1950s.
 While in New York, the family had a three-bedroom apartment on the Upper East Side along Park Avenue.

 Howard attended the Browning School in Manhattan until he was 13, and then went to St. George's School, a preparatory school in Middletown, Rhode Island.

 In September 1966, he attended Felsted School, UK, for one school year after winning an English Speaking Union scholarship.

 UPI quoted one of Dean's friends in his youth as saying, "By Hamptons standards, the Deans were not rich.
 No safaris in Africa or chalets in Switzerland.
 Howard's father went to work every day.
 He didn't own a company, or have a father or grandfather who founded one, as mine did."
 Peggy Noonan wrote in the Wall Street Journal that:

 he doesn't seem like a WASP.
 I know it's not nice to deal in stereotypes, but there seems very little Thurston Howell, III, or George Bush, the elder, for that matter, in Mr. Dean. ...
 He seems unpolished, doesn't hide his aggression, is proudly pugnacious.
 He doesn't look or act the part of the WASP ...
 It will be harder for Republicans to tag Mr. Dean as Son of the Maidstone Club than it was for Democrats to tag Bush One as Heir to Greenwich Country Day.
 He just doesn't act the part.